 Dr. Kopman has been caring for pets and animal companions for 11 years.
 He is a member of the American Veterinary Medical Association and the Southwest Washington Veterinary Medical Association.
 He enjoys the variety and challenges of caring and helping dogs and cats and their families.

-He enjoys traveling with his wife and son.
+He enjoys traveling with his wife and family.
 He has a keen interest in bee keeping and is actively attempting to improve his bee stock through selective breeding.
-Their house is shared with a spunky 7 year old Papillion named Gina.

 I believe that veterinary medicine is reliant on proper client education.
 If the clients understand the condition, they are able to make better decisions for the medical needs of their pets.
 I have been practicing veterinary medicine in SW Washington since November of 2002.
 I graduated from the University of California, at Davis with a DVM in 2002 and a BS in Animal Science in 1998.
 I joined Hearthwood Dog and Cat Clinic in February 2012.

 I live locally here in Vancouver with my husband and three kids.
 I also have two aging dogs and three elderly cats.
 I use my free time for reading, crocheting and vegetable gardening.